stevedat/HP-Elitebook-830-G6-Hackintosh/README.md

 # Need patching
 - Internal Mic (Null)
 - Bluetooth (Null)
-- SK Hynix NVMe PC601 lacks support from manufactorer
+- SK Hynix NVMe PC601 incompatible - have no idea!

 # Common:
 - Airdrop recognize iPhone, but unable to send and receive